 If you have already watched The Social Dilemma and intend to go further into similar films that navigate the darker side of the internet culture, look no further.
 Here is a carefully selected list of web series, documentaries, and feature films that navigate the side of the internet that must be seen to be believed.

 First premiered in 2011, Black Mirror has achieved the status of a cult TV series that has effectively shown how technology utilizes our fears, anxieties, and conditions against us in a way that completely controls our minds and actions.
 The common theme of the series, which has since spread out across five seasons, is the often unsettling ways in which technology is affecting our lives permanently.
 The best episodes of Black Mirror focus on the effects of technology, such as artificial intelligence and social networking, and how they are slowly etching towards a bleak and dystopian future in the making.

 Similar to The Social Dilemma – 10 Best Netflix Original Movies of 2020

-Episodes like “The Entire History of You” (S1E2), “Nosedive” (S3E1), and “Rachel, Jack, and Ashley too” (S5E2) fall under this category directly.
-In another episode titled “Be Right Back,” the character of a widow orders an android version of her deceased husband that has the ability to mimic his personality based completely upon his social media postings.
+Episodes like “The Entire History of You” (S1E2), “Nosedive” (S3E1), and “Rachel, Jack, and Ashley Too” (S5E2) fall under this category directly.
+In another episode titled “Be Right Back,” the character of a widow orders an android version of her deceased husband that has the ability to mimic his personality based completely on his social media postings.
 Another episode titled “White Christmas” that features John Ham revolves around a device that people can utilize to block others from hearing about them completely.
 These examples are often unsettling and horrific, but they brilliantly dramatize the terrifying consequences of technology and make for compulsory viewing.